sakethchityala/RandomForests/README.md

 # RandomForests
-Predicting Income based on census data achived an accuracy of 82.3%
+Predicting Income based on census data

+Achived an accuracy of 82.3%